vinipx/faroxy/README.md

 - HTTP status code display for each request
 - Download request/response details as text files for easy sharing and analysis
 - Dark/Light theme support for better visibility
+- Robust error handling with detailed error messages
+- Visual error indicators in the web interface
+- Connection pool management for improved performance
+- Automatic retry mechanism for failed requests
+- URL validation and normalization

 ## Web Interface